 Do some research on your industry and only include it if you really must.
 Jobs like investment banking or engineering are going to want it.
 Otherwise, your GPA is really only important if you’ve graduated relatively recently or if you graduated magna cum laude or got other academic prizes or recognition.

 It’s a handy rule of thumb that as your work experience expands, so the relevance of your GPA declines.

-As your work experience section of your resume continues to grow, the less anyone is going to care about your academic scores many years previous.
+As the work experience section of your resume continues to grow, the less anyone is going to care less about your academic scores from many years previous.
 Your level of responsibility and how you progress through a company become much more important.

 Volunteering can demonstrate skills around leadership and your ability to communicate.
 There are some guidelines to follow though…